ben12mwaniki/skill-up/README.md

 ## Set-up and configuration
 * Fork repository
-* Create a virtual environment while in project root `py -m venv .venv`
+* Create a virtual environment while in project root `py -m venv .venv` or `python3 -m venv .venv`

 _Important: Always a good idea to work in a virtual environment to not mess up with other python installations or dependencies_